June 12th, 2009

 Ingredients:

-1 litre/4 cups milk (preferably whole milk)*
+1 litre/4 cups milk (preferably whole milk)*, at room temperature

 8 tbsp sugar